abdulrahman-hassanin/Advanced-Data-Analysis-ND-FWD/README.md

 # Advanced-Data-Analysis-ND-FWD
 This repo has my projects implementation of the Advanced Data Analysis Nanodegree.

-## Investigate TMDB Movies
+<a href="https://github.com/abdulrahman-hassanin/Advanced-Data-Analysis-ND-FWD/tree/main/investigate-TMDB%20Movies">Investigate TMDB Movies Project</a>
-I invistagted the TMDB dataset by making desprective statistics and visulaizations to answer a specific. <a href="https://github.com/abdulrahman-hassanin/Advanced-Data-Analysis-ND-FWD/tree/main/investigate-TMDB%20Movies">Project Link</a>
+I invistagted the TMDB dataset by making desprective statistics and visulaizations to answer a specific.